 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.

-For invasive bladder cancer you have the drugs into a vein (intravenously).
+For muscle invasive bladder cancer you have the drugs into a vein (intravenously).
 As the drugs circulate in your blood, they travel throughout your body.
 They work by disrupting the growth of cancer cells.

 When do you have it?